 Keep an eye on your flare-ups.
 That way, you’ll notice patterns and learn what things bother you.
 So, if you notice a flare-up every time you forget to put on sunscreen, you know that you have to practice better suncare to control your chronic skin condition.

 Pulsed-dyed laser therapy is one of the best rosacea treatments in downtown Toronto that you can invest in.
 Patients often come to our skin clinic after getting unsatisfactory results using topical medication, and they leave absolutely pleased with their long-lasting results.

 We use the VBeam laser at our Toronto Rosacea Clinic to tackle redness and broken blood vessels in the face.
 The laser heats up and destroys excess blood vessels, which are then absorbed into the body.
 The process can cause some flushing or bruising, but that clears up soon after.
 The flushing will last for a few hours, and the bruising will disappear in 2 to 3 days.

 After 3 to 4 rounds of laser therapy, a patient will notice these benefits:

 - Decreased facial redness

 Patients will want to come back to the clinic for a round of “maintenance” every 12 to 18 months.
 That way, they can prolong their favourable results.
 Another good way to keep up a clearer complexion is to avoid triggers like the ones listed above.

-Before your first session, you should schedule a consultation.
+Before your first session, you should schedule a consultation at our Toronto Rosacea clinic.
 One of our board-certified medical physicians will discuss your treatment options and check your medical history.
 It’s possible that you’re not eligible for rosacea treatment at the time, but you will be in the future.

 For instance, if you have inflamed lesions on your face, you will have to wait until they are fully-healed before moving forward.
 Our physicians want to make sure you leave with excellent results.
 Your safety and comfort come first.